husseycoding/backorder/README.md

 Comma separated list of holiday dates which occur on different dates each year.
 Enter in format day of week (1-7 for Mon-Sun)-week in the month-month i.e. 1-1-5 for May Day (first Monday in May).
 Use 'last' for last week of the month i.e. 1-last-5

 **Handling Time**
 Optional global or per product handling time in a human readable text string i.e. 1 day.
-Per product setting overrides global setting.
+Per product setting overrides global setting

+**Send Backorder Notification**
+Send an email notification to the sales representative when an item is backordered

+**Backorder Notification Template**
+Template to use when sending the backorder notification email.
+Default template supplied or can be modified by creating your own transaction email template

 Support
 -------